 The Story Behind Our Logo

-There is no cookie-cutter definition of “rural” that can adequately represent the diversity of rural communities from coast to coast to coast, and we wanted to capture that diversity in our new logo.
-We also wanted to incorporate elements of our existing visual identity and initiative colors such as the Sustainable Housing Initiative (SHI), and the Agriculture and Food Council (AFC) which merged with the ARDN this past year.
+There is no cookie-cutter definition of “rural” that can adequately represent the diversity of rural Canadian communities from coast to coast to coast, and we wanted to capture that diversity in the logo for our rebranded organization.
+We also wanted to incorporate elements of our old visual identity and the colours in the logos for RDN, the Sustainable Housing Initiative, and the Agriculture and Food Council which merged with RDN in 2020.

 If you have any questions, don’t hesitate to reach out to us at firstname.lastname@example.org.